tufan-io/error-deets/README.md

 3. In most cases of error, passing an error message with some details from the execution context suffices to provide debuggable hints.
 Further, using logging solutions like winston, it's easy to log these to any log collector. `log.error(err.message, err.details);`

 Ooh, and this is developed in TypeScript, because it rocks!
-However that's not a "good reason".
-It IS good though! ;)

 ## Installation